zaknesler/tailwind-preset/readme.md

 ```
 npm install

-// or

-yarn install
 ```

-Now you can compile the assets!
+Now just compile the assets using any of the laravel build scripts (dev, prod, watch).

 ```
 npm run dev
 ```

 Make sure your database is configured and migrated, and you're done!

-## Todo:

-- [ ] Responsive forms